nemborkar/100DaysOfCodeLogs/Round03.md

 ## Log

+### 20210427 Day48

+Looked into hosting my own VPN server.
+Considering Linode or Digital Ocean; both seem cost effective options.
+Side note, I got the job I was aiming for!
+Will be starting as a back end developer at Rakuten in mid May!
+Gotta start learning their stack now.
+I have roughly 14 days to learn,
+* Flask
+* Kubernetes
+* Jenkins
+* Redis
+* Memcache

 ### 20210426 Day47

 After a well rested weekend, came back to the project guns blazing.
 Issues I was struggling with for hours and days last week, I finished in two hours today.